-- We will prioritise actions to strengthen the building blocks of health - We will take action to improve the health of everyone whilst making extra efforts to improve the health fastest for people and communities currently experiencing the worst health outcomes - We will take actions that influence health across the whole of life, from pre-conception and birth through to older age - We will take action in collaboration with local communities, also working with local anchor institutions1 and businesses with a stake in their community.
+- We will prioritise actions to strengthen the building blocks of health. - We will take action to improve the health of people across Bedford Borough, whilst making extra efforts to improve health fastest for the residents and communities experiencing the worst health outcomes. - We will take action across all ages and stages of life, from pre-conception and birth through to old age. - We will take action in collaboration with local communities and partner organisations, including voluntary sector organisations; and we will work with local anchor institutions1 and businesses with a stake in their community.

-1 Anchor institutions are large public sector organisations whose long-term sustainability is tied to the wellbeing of the populations they serve.
+1 Anchor institutions are large public sector organisations whose long-term sustainability is tied to the wellbeing of the populations they serve, such as hospitals and universities.